defold/defold/README_CI.md

 # Continuous Integration

-CI is based on [GitHub Actions](https://github.com/features/actions) and running and old jobs can be seen on the [Actions page](https://github.com/defold/defold/actions) of the main Defold repository.
+CI is based on [GitHub Actions](https://github.com/features/actions).
+Current and old jobs can be seen on the [Actions page](https://github.com/defold/defold/actions) of the main Defold repository.

 The Defold CI jobs are divided into three main categories, each represented by a separate GitHub Actions Workflow: